 We brought our study course to Australia in 1988, and have been providing homeopathic education to Australian students for nearly 30 years!
 The School of Homeopathy’s course is recognised by the Australian Register of Homoeopaths in the Australia.
 This means all Australian students who successfully graduate from our programme (with additional modules) can apply for registration of the Australian Register of Homoeopaths.
 Our course combines the flexibility of home study with the rigorous training needed to become a successful homeopathic practitioner.
 That’s because students can blend in-depth independent work with hands on, face-to-face clinical training through summer schools and a clinical supervision process.
 Webinars and personal tutors also provide community and support to your independent work.

-Our flexible approach means that you can begin your study with the program at anytime, choose when and where you study, and to what level.
+Our flexible approach means that you can begin your study with the program at anytime and choose when and where you study and to what level.
 You can even ‘port’ the course from one country to another; and you have an open invitation to attend classes and clinics at our home base in England.
 All this adds up to making our course the most in-depth and flexible program available.
 Read on and see why so many have trained with us.

 Time: 4 Year period (flexible)

 Audio recording: 122 presentations

 120 hours of face-to-face Clinical Supervision sessions with the recognised supervisor

 Medical Science: Anatomy & Physiology and Pathology & Disease